George A. Lozano

 Reseach

-My work has included theory and empiricism in behaviour, life history, physiology, toxicology, and morphology.
+My work so far has included theory and empiricism in behaviour, life history, physiology, toxicology, and morphology.
 I have worked mostly but not exclusively with birds.
 By the way, when I say "I", I mean "we", and when I say "we", I really mean "they"; I just happened to be standing around nearby.
-I suppose that the unifying themes are sexual selection, foraging, and parental care.
-If you are really keen, you can download and read the individual papers, but generally, I have worked along some of the following lines.
+The initial themes were sexual selection, foraging, and parental care, and afterwards, I became interested in research assessment, evolutionary medicine, scientific ethics, and bibliometrics.
+Generally, I have worked along some of the following lines.

 Immunoecology and Alternative Reproductive Strategies